There are three main steps to providing an accessible and inclusive workplace for people with disability.

 Training designed for you

-Each area of an organisation has different requirements, so when you’re ready to build disability-confident teams we can tailor our training courses to suit each area of your operation: frontline staff, human resources departments, recruiters, managers and senior leaders.
+Each area of an organisation has different requirements, so when you’re ready to build disability-confident teams we have tailored training courses to suit each area of your operation: frontline staff, human resources departments, recruiters, managers and senior leaders.

 Find out more about our learning solutions.